AdaptivMCP/AdaptivMCP/docs/human/ARCHITECTURE_AND_SAFETY.md

   - Contains commit orchestration helpers and workspace commands.
   - Exposes issue and PR helpers, search utilities, and background read tools.

-- `extra_tools.py`
-  - Adds additional tools via `register_extra_tools(mcp_tool)`, without changing `main.py`.
-  - Currently includes file deletion and remote branch deletion helpers.

-From ChatGPT's point of view the important surface is the set of tools returned by `list_all_actions`.
+From an assistant or controller point of view the important surface is the set of tools returned by `list_all_actions`.
 Everything else in this document explains how those tools behave under the hood.

 ---